 The potential for higher order interactions (HOIs) between species challenges the core assumption of many classical models in ecology (Billick and Case 1994, Mayfield and Stouffer 2017, Levine et al. 2017, Grilli et al. 2017b).
 By definition, HOIs mean that our understanding of competition between pairs of species is not sufficient on its own to describe the interactions of more than two species (Abrams 1983, Billick and Case 1994).
 For these reasons, predicting community assembly and composition in natural communities with information on all possible pairwise competitive interactions may not be possible (e.g. Kraft et al. 2015).
 In addition, the presence of HOIs also challenges classical definitions of coexistence and niche differences that rest on a comparison of pairwise intraspecific vs. interspecific limitation (Adler et al. 2007, Levine et al. 2017, Grilli et al. 2017b).
-In the extreme, HOIs may permit coexistence in multi-species communities impossible in simpler systems (Grilli et al. 2017b).
+In the extreme, HOIs may permit coexistence in communities of three or more species, even when coexistence between pairs of competitors is not possible (Grilli et al. 2017b).

-Although ecologists are beginning to appreciate the implications of higher order interactions for our understanding of how communities assemble, what is generally not understood are the mechanistic processes that generate higher order interactions in the first place.
-Ecologists do know that higher order interactions are a function of the fact that phenomenological models often cannot capture the full complexity of multispecies interactions as representable in a mechanistic model (Abrams 1983).
-Nonetheless, the fundamental question of whether information about pairwise interactions is sufficient to predict the dynamics of more complex systems is inherently phenomenological.
+Although ecologists are beginning to appreciate the implications of higher order interactions for our understanding of how communities assemble, deciding on a general definition for HOIs, and proposing robust methods that could be used to detect HOIs is surprisingly difficult.
+Nor are the mechanistic processes that generate higher order interactions in the first place.
+Ecologists do know that higher order interactions are a function of the fact that phenomenological models are generally simpler than and usually cannot reproduce exactly the same dynamics present in mechanistic model (Abrams 1983).
+Nonetheless, mechanistic and phenomenological models are both models and therefore incomplete descriptions of nature—one should not assume that the complexity of mechanistic models makes them better (cite).
+Moreover, the question of whether perfect knowledge of pairwise interactions is sufficient to predict the dynamics of more complex systems is fundamentally phenomenological.
 Thus, understanding when such interactions emerge in systems modeled with explicit consumer resource interactions would be useful for obtaining a predictive understanding of processes that generate HOIs.
 Understanding these processes is particularly important to generate expectations about which systems are likely to show HOIs, and therefore worthy of further examination, and which might be enable to more classical descriptions of pairwise competitive dynamics.

-To our knowledge there have been few demonstrations of HOIs in mechanistic resource competition models.
+To our knowledge there have been few demonstrations of HOIs in mechanistic resource competition models (O’Dwyer 2018).
 Abrams (1983) argues that HOIs should emerge in simple resource mechanistic models, but his example focuses on instantaneous growth rates and instantaneous changes in competition.
 It also focuses on only one particular assumption leading to HOIs.
 The simplicity of that analysis makes it harder to apply to empirical data from natural communities which are often made based on measurements over discrete time.
 Moreover, since Abrams (1983) ecologists have developed new frameworks for discussing and understanding competition in nature (Meszéna et al. 2006, Adler et al. 2007) that could be applied to understanding HOIs.

-In this paper we attempt to demystify HOIs by exploring the processes by which they may emerge in nature.
-To do so, we construct a mechanistic model that while still simple, more closely resemble the kinds of empirical data that ecologists collect when studying natural populations.
+In this paper we discuss the difficulties in defining HOIs, and the potential pitfalls in trying to detect HOIs in nature.
+To illustrate our definition and to highlight the mechanism that can generate HOIs we construct a mechanistic model that while still simple, more closely resemble the kinds of empirical data that ecologists collect when studying natural populations.
 We conduct a virtual experiment where the mechanistic model is used to project the demographic fate of individuals growing with varying densities of neighbors of either a single or two other species.
 We then analyze the results of this experiment by fitting phenomenological models of competition to the simulated data.
-Before presenting the model, we first clarify the definition of HOIs.

-Defining higher order interactions
+What counts as a higher order interaction?